BlueLort/Compiler-Generator/README.md

 #### Sample Runs
   * Images contain how the GUI was in the first phase of development.
-  * Simple editor to lay rules/code in and a simple code analyzer UI to check lexemes & transition table of the Minimized DFA
+  * Simple editor to lay rules/code in and a simple code analyzer UI to check tokens & transition table of the Minimized DFA

 ![GUI_rules](https://user-images.githubusercontent.com/48100957/78328400-5bd1e480-757f-11ea-90e2-400e52f4eb72.PNG)